 One of the most popular books known for the habit to make readers addicted and induce them to read it more than twice is “Little Prince” by Antoine de Saint Exupery.
 The beauty of this title is the simplicity of writing, brief content, and incredible depth of story that allows readers of all ages with kids included, to devour pages until the end and extract a strong lesson.
 Little Prince produced many theories amongst his reading fans.
 One of the most usual interpretations is that the little prince symbolizes a child within us that we neglected while growing up.
-However, some readers also claim that the Little Prince is actually a symbol for Jesus Christ.
+However, some readers also claim that the Little Prince is actually a symbol of Jesus Christ.
 They explain this with the fact that the writer invented character as a child due to its innocence and that the boy’s belief in the afterlife is an implicit declaration of the little prince being the messiah.
 But these are not all theories.
 Not by far.
 In the upcoming title “Chasing Little Prince” a whole plot revolves around the little prince is a real boy writer really did stumble upon in the desert when his plane crashed.

 This is just an example of beautiful features that reading one title over and over again can produce.

 Reading is fun and beautiful if you approach it the right way.
-Bear in mind that it must relax you and provide you positive feelings.
+Bear in mind that it must relax you and provide you with positive feelings.
 Otherwise, it is not for you and you should try looking for another hobby.

 In addition to reading, you could also try writing something on your own.
 It does not have to be a novel.
 It can be a short story.
 But it doesn’t have to be a story either.
 Or any kind of plot.
-You can write few descriptions of what you see below the window.
+You can write a few descriptions of what you see below the window.
 Or put a thought that just fell on your mind on some little piece of paper.
 Or was inspired by a book you read.
 Or you can even write a review about the novel you finished.
-With time, your thoughts on books can turn into a lucrative job because there are many respectable readers on the internet that get books for free and even charge to the writers to write their honest opinion.
+With time, your thoughts on books can turn into a lucrative job because there are many respectable readers on the internet that get books for free and even charge the writers to write their honest opinion.